Archy-X/Slate/README.md

 Slate is a comprehensive GUI menu framework that uses a front-end YAML configuration file backed by code to define functionality.

 The API is designed around:
-- Separation of appearance (YAML file) and functionality (your code)
+- Separation of appearance and functionality
 - Full configurability on the individual servers your plugin runs on
 - Rapid building and iteration to save development time
 - Writing the least amount of code needed to implement functionality